Master Agreement (E204CW)

 "Cloud Services" means Online Services and EMCS.

-"Content" means data, images, photographs, animations, video, audio, text, maps, databases, data models, spreadsheets, user interfaces, graphics components, icons, software applications, software development kits (SDKs), APIs, software libraries, code samples, and other resources.
+"Content" means data, images, photographs, animations, video, audio, text, maps, databases, data models, spreadsheets, user interfaces, graphics components, icons, software, and other resources.

-"Control" means having more than 50% of the voting stock or other voting interest in the Controlled entity.
+"Control" means having more than 50 percent of the voting stock or other voting interest in the Controlled entity.

-"Customer Content" means any Content that Customer, Customer's end users, or any other user provides to Esri in connection with Customer's use of Esri Offerings; any results derived from the use of Customer Content with Esri Offerings; and any Value-Added Applications Customer builds and deploys with Products.
+"Customer Content" means any Content that Customer provides, uses, or develops in connection with Customer's use of Esri Offerings or Services, including Value-Added Applications.
 Customer Content excludes any feedback, suggestions, or requests for improvements that Customer provides to Esri.

-"Data" means any commercially available digital dataset(s), including, but not limited to, geographic vector data, raster data reports, or associated tabular attributes, that Esri bundles with other Esri Offerings or delivers independently.
-Data excludes any Content that persons other than Esri employees, suppliers, or contractors may directly contribute to Esri's website.
+"Data" means any commercially available digital dataset(s) including, but not limited to, geographic vector data, raster data reports, or associated tabular attributes, that Esri bundles with other Esri Offerings or delivers independently.

-"Documentation" means all user reference documentation that Esri delivers with the Product.
+"Documentation" means all user reference documentation that Esri provides with an Esri Offering.

-"Esri Offering(s)" means any Product, Maintenance, or Documentation.
-If Esri provides Training or Professional Services directly to Customer, then Esri Offerings also include Training Materials and Deliverables.
+"Esri Offering(s)" means any Product or Documentation.
+If Esri provides Training or Professional Services directly to Customer, then Esri Offerings also include Deliverables provided on a firm-fixed price basis and Training Materials.
+Esri Offerings exclude Services and Third-Party Content.

 "Malicious Code" means software viruses; worms; time bombs; Trojan horses; or any other computer code, files, denial-of-service, or programs designed to interrupt, destroy, or limit the functionality of any computer software, hardware, or telecommunications equipment.

-"Named User Credential" means an individual person's login and associated password enabling that person to access and use Products.
+"Named User Credential(s)" means an individual person's login and associated password enabling that person to access and use Products.

 "Named User License or Subscription" means a license or subscription for use by a single Named User.

-"Online Services" means any commercially available, Internet-based geospatial system that Esri provides under this Agreement, including applications and associated APIs for storing, managing, publishing, and using maps, data, and other information.
+"Online Services" means any commercially available, Internet-based geospatial system that Esri provides, including applications and associated APIs for storing, managing, publishing, and using maps, data, and other information.
 Online Services exclude Data and Content.

-"Ordering Document(s)" means a sales quotation, Maintenance renewal quote, purchase order, proposal, or other document identifying the Products or Services that Customer orders.
+"Ordering Document(s)" means a sales quotation, Maintenance renewal quote, purchase order, proposal, Task Order, or other document identifying the Esri Offerings, updates, or Services that Customer orders.

-"Perpetual License" means a license to use a version of the Product, for which applicable license fees have been paid, indefinitely, unless terminated by Esri or Customer as authorized under this Agreement.
+"Perpetual License" means a license to use a version of the Esri Offering for which applicable license fees have been paid, indefinitely, unless terminated by Esri or Customer as authorized under this Agreement.

 "Professional Services" means any development or consulting services that Esri provides to Customer.